davidmoten/odata-client/README.md

 # odata-client
-Generates java client for a service described by OData CSDL 4.0 metadata.
+Generates java client for a service described by OData 4.01 metadata.

 Status: *pre-alpha* (in development)

 ## Features
 * high level of type safety
+* many unit tests (real service calls are made and recorded then used for unit tests)
 * builders and method chaining for conciseness and discoverability
 * Immutability! (generated objects from the model are immutable)
 * OData inheritance supported for serialization and derialization